If your organisation wants to find out more about the application process, our guide will provide the information you need.

 Organisations interested in applying to the scheme must read our latest guidance documents, to ensure that their project meets the priorities of the scheme and that they provide all the necessary information in the application form.

 The amount of funding available through the scheme varies depending on what payments have been made by companies and is reviewed on a quarterly basis.
 Eligible organisations that have registered interest in the scheme will be notified when funds become available.

 The minimum grant that can be requested is £20,000 and the maximum grant amount varies depending on the size of the fund available.
 The scheme can only fund projects lasting up to two years, can fund up to 100 per cent of the project cost and can cover revenue and capital measures.

 Charities, Community Interest Companies, Co-operative Societies and Community Benefit Societies must first register with the scheme so that we can confirm their status, internal governance processes and financial health.
 Not all organisations that register with us will be eligible to apply.
 Successful projects will be selected by an independent panel of experts.

 The Energy Redress Scheme is only open to registered organisations in England, Scotland and Wales, and Housing Associations that are exempted charities.

 Main fund and Small fund: projects must be led by a Charity.
 Other organisations may be involved, but the charity must submit the application and be responsible for the funding and project delivery

 Carbon Emissions Reduction Fund (CERF) and the Innovation fund: projects can be led by a charity, Community Interest Company, Co-operative Society or Community Benefit Society.

 Who is not eligible to apply?

-Charities will not be able to apply for funding through this scheme if they or their delivery partners have close links to energy companies in England, Scotland and Wales regulated by Ofgem.
-This is because such companies could themselves be the subject of possible Ofgem enforcement action.
+Organisations will not be able to apply for funding through this scheme if they or their delivery partners have close links to energy companies in England, Scotland and Wales regulated by Ofgem.
+Examples include suppliers of electricity or gas, electricity or gas network operators and larger energy generators.